-ZTE Blade Pro V8 is the Chinese phone maker's budget phone that steals away flagship smartphone features while maintaining an incredibly cheaper price.
+ZTE Blade Pro V8 is the Chinese phone maker's budget phone that steals away flagship smartphone features while maintaining an incredibly cheap price.

-It's an Android phone with a dual camera system, a fingerprint sensor and a big battery that competes with some of the best cheap phones in the UK and US.
+It's an Android phone with a dual camera system, a fingerprint sensor and a big battery that competes with some of the best cheap phones in the US and UK.